 ADHD—which, according to Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), affects an estimated 10 million adults—can manifest as hyperactivity or inattentiveness, McGinnis says.
 If the person with ADHD is hyperactive, it often shows as fidgeting, impulsiveness, and talkativeness.
 If they’re inattentive, it looks like daydreaming and spacing out, McGinnis says.
 “Both [presentations] have an inability to stay on task.
 They have a problem starting a task and finishing it.
 They also have a problem staying focused…[and] lose things frequently, which can make it very frustrating for their partners.”
 She explains that to have a functional relationship, you need to be able to complete tasks with your partner, and this is difficult when one person is very disorganized or not able to stay focused.

-Here, McGinnis shares four ways to be a supportive partner to someone with ADHD, without sacrificing your own needs.
+Here, McGinnis along with Stephanie Sarkis, PhD., a therapist specializing in ADHD, share nine ways to be a supportive partner to someone with ADHD, without sacrificing your own needs.

-1. Learn everything you can about your S.O.’s condition
+1. Learn everything you can about your S.O. (significant other)’s condition

 “It’s important to understand what ADD is and what your partner’s limitations are,” McGinnis says.
 Talking to your partner is a great place to start—they can fill you in on how they’re experiencing the relationship—but it can help to do your own research beyond the conversations you have with them.
 “Read up on it.
 Get outside opinions on it,” McGinnis says.
 By doing so, you may find it easier to grasp what your partner experiences, and you’ll be better able to put yourself in their shoes, McGinnis explains.